 Grievances

 CMS is committed to the guaranteed rights of Medicare beneficiaries to have access to, education on, decision making authority for, and receive quality health care.
 To ensure that beneficiaries have the ability to express their concerns and those concerns are promptly acted on, Medicare Advantage organizations must have a grievance program structured in compliance with CMS regulations and guidelines.
 In this capacity, grievances are defined as any complaint or dispute, other than one that constitutes an organization determination, expressing dissatisfaction with any aspect of an organization's or provider's operations, activities, or behavior, regardless of whether remedial action is requested.
-The following attestations were developed to implement the regulations of CFR 422.561, 422.564.
+The following attestations were developed to implement the regulations of4242 CFR 422.561, 422.564.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: